 Open the Gate - our post-prison programme January 1, 2018 12:00

-The programme offers a range of support to ex-prisoners - who we refer to as apprentices - including:
+The programme offers a range of support to ex-prisoners - who we refer to as Apprentices - including:

 Apprentices do not have to have stitched with Fine Cell Work in prison to join the team, however the criteria for potential FCW apprentices is as follows:

-- Have spent time in a prison
+- Have spent time in custody

 - Not have any licence conditions that would prevent them from spending time at the Fine Cell Work Hub in Battersea, South London.

-- Can travel to the FCW hub
+- Are able and willing to travel to the FCW hub

-- Be in stable accommodation/not be street homeless.
+- Be in stable accommodation/not be street-homeless.